PX4/PX4-user_guide/en/flight_controller/raspberry_pi_pilotpi_rpios.md

 First set the [CA_AIRFRAME](../advanced_config/parameter_reference.md#CA_AIRFRAME) parameter for your vehicle.

-You will then be able to assign outputs using the normal [Actuator Configuration](../config/actuators.md) configuration screen (an output tab will appear for the RasPi PWM output driver).
+You will then be able to assign outputs using the normal [Actuator Configuration](../config/actuators.md) configuration screen (an output tab will appear for the RPi PWM output driver).

 #### External Compass